Wipeout 64: Development

 Wipeout 64 was developed by Liverpudlian developer Psygnosis.
 After rumors that several publishers had approached Psygnosis about developing a Wipeout installment for the Nintendo 64, Psygnosis officially announced Wipeout 64 in April 1998.
 Development began in February 1998 and it took a total estimated amount of eight months to complete the game.
-Psygnosis originally intended to publish the game themselves with Sony Music Entertainment handling the distribution for Europe, but in September, Midway Games obtained publishing and distribution rights.
+Psygnosis originally intended to publish the game themselves with Sony Music Entertainment handling the distribution for Europe, but in September, Midway obtained publishing and distribution rights.
 It is a rare N64 title with noticeable load times, disguised by the request 'Please Wait', due to sound decompression times.
 Wipeout 64 utilized the N64's analogue stick, making ships more responsive than the series' predecessors.
 Rather than creating a full-fledged sequel to Wipeout 2097, Psygnosis decided to use Wipeout 2097 and tweak its design.
 Senior producer Andy Satterthwaite stated that Wipeout 64 is a brand-new game and not a port of its predecessor, due to changes to the game structure, new race tracks, and new features.
 During development, Psygnosis were impressed with the precision of the Nintendo 64 controller's control and were able to make the aircraft curve turns without sacrificing speed.
 One of the improvements that Psygnosis made from its predecessor is allowing the aircraft to hit the walls of the racetrack without coming to a complete halt.